 - You were browsing through the company's website for some other reason and stumbled upon the job opening news on their website's career portal.

-- You like to be a part of the company and it was your dream company so you were sort of following their career page every day to see if they have a job opening.
+- You like to be a part of the company, and it was your dream company, so you were following their career page every day to see if they have a job opening.

 - You came across the job opening advertisement on Facebook, Twitter, LinkedIn, or other social media websites.

-All the above are some very good reasons to tell the interviewers about how you found out about the job opening.
-This can even help you lead the conversation into the explanation of why you are applying for this position.
+All the above are some excellent reasons to tell the interviewers about how you found out about the job opening.
+This can even help you lead the conversation to explain why you are applying for this position.
 Although they are different questions, they qualify because they are closely related topics.